Canadian Stratospheric Balloon Experiment Design Challenge (CAN-SBX)

 logo for CAN-SBX

-Canadian Stratospheric Balloon Experiment Design Challenge VI (CAN-SBX)
+Canadian Stratospheric Balloon Experiment Design Challenge VII (CAN-SBX)

 The Canadian Stratospheric Balloon Experiment Design Challenge (CAN-SBX) is a competition for Canadian post-secondary students to design and test a small scientific experiment to fly on board a high-altitude balloon provided by the Canadian Space Agency.
 The CAN-SBX program allows post-secondary students to develop different experiments in areas such as astrophysics, Earth atmosphere, Earth magnetic field, biology, remote sensing, and technology demonstrations.